hookkl21/e-commerce/README.md

 - Practice key concepts of React.js functionality and other in demand skills needed in front-end development
 - Sharpen problem solving/critical thinking skills for better user experience
 - Practice better error handling, authorization process, and design
-- Practice Front-end task and implement some back-end for basic use
+- Practice Front-end task mind-set and implement some back-end server functionality for better understand how those two interract

 ## About: